-The application process for TCC’s Everyday Entrepreneur Venture Fund has closed.
-We will begin accepting applications for the next cohort in October 2022.
+The application process for the Everyday Entrepreneur Venture Fund has closed.
+Please watch this page for future EEVF opportunities.

 Frequently Asked Questions